Water Safety Tips

 - Reach- hold on to something stable and reach with your other hand to the person in the water

-- Throw- if you can not reach with your hand, toss things to that float
+- Throw- if you cannot reach with your hand, toss things that float for the person to hold onto

 - Row- if in a boat use oars to move the boat close to the person in the water